nRewik/nrewik-jekyll-blog/_drafts/2015-11-04-Flux-in-Swift.md

 **Dispatcher callback**

-Each store should have a **dispatcherCallback**.
+Each store should have a dispatcher callback.
 This callback will be called from the dispatcher when someone create an action.
 Stores should handle some actions inside this callback, by investigating action type in **Payload**.

 When stores are creating, they should register their callback to the dispatcher.
-After registering a callback, we will get **dispatcherToken**.
+After registering a callback, we will get **dispatcher token**.
 This token is useful to identify a callback, for example, we can use this token to unregister a callback later.

 ```swift
 struct Payload{